gturco/find_cns/INSTALL.rst

   + `virtualenv <http://pypi.python.org/pypi/virtualenv/>`_::

-      pip install virtualenv
+      sudo pip install virtualenv

 Installation
 ============
-To use the CNS pipeline the following python packages and c packages are required
+bootstrap.py runs the following commands if you are having trouble installing one of these packages follow the instructions below or use the links provided.
+If you are having trouble with numpy or Scipy on try this `link <http://www.thisisthegreenroom.com/2011/installing-python-numpy-scipy-matplotlib-and-ipython-on-lion/>`_

 **Python packages**